vacp2p/rfc-index/waku/standards/core/34/peer-exchange.md

 Responders send information about a requested number of peers.
 The main purpose of this protocol is providing resource restricted devices with peers.

+***Protocol Identifier***

-**Protocol identifier**: /vac/waku/peer-exchange/2.0.0-alpha1
+    /vac/waku/peer-exchange/2.0.0-alpha1

 ## Background and Motivation

-It may not be feasible on resource restricted devices to take part in distributed random sampling ambient peer discovery protocols such as [33/WAKU2-DISCV5](https://rfc.vac.dev/spec/33/).
+It may not be feasible on resource restricted devices to take part in distributed random sampling ambient peer discovery protocols such as [33/WAKU2-DISCV5](../33/discv5.md).
 The Waku peer discovery protocol specified in this document allows resource restricted devices to request a list of peers from a service node.
 Network parameters necessary to connect to this service node COULD be learned from a static bootstrapping method or using [EIP-1459: Node Discovery via DNS](https://eips.ethereum.org/EIPS/eip-1459).
 The advantage of using Waku peer exchange to discover new peers over using a static peer list or DNS discovery is a more even load distribution.